Jeanne E. Griffith Mentoring Award

 Washington Statistical Society Student Travel Competition

-The Washington Statistical Society (WSS) offers a Student Travel Award annually for a local area student in a degree program (bachelors, masters, or doctoral) in the areas of statistics, survey methodology, or allied survey research disciplines.
+The Washington Statistical Society (WSS) offers a Student Travel Competition annually for a local area student in a degree program (bachelors, masters, or doctoral) in the areas of statistics, survey methodology, or allied survey research disciplines.
 Support is offered for students to attend an American Statistical Association (ASA) meeting or conference.

 Applications must contain a letter of support either by a current member of the WSS or a faculty advisor.
 Plans to present a paper or poster at an ASA meeting or conference will entitle the applicant to preferential review of their submission.

 One award will be granted to a student attending a school local to the DC, MD or VA area.

 For the 2024 Student Travel Competition, applications are due by January 5, 2024.
 The application is here.

 The American Statistical Association, of which WSS is a chapter, presents awards throughout the year.
 Information on many ASA awards can be seen on the ASA Awards & Scholarships page.